opiopan/elflet/README.md

 elflet
 ====

-elflet is a home IoT controller based on [ESP-WROOM-32](https://www.espressif.com/en/products/hardware/modules). <br>
+elflet is a home IoT controller based on [ESP-WROOM-32](https://www.espressif.com/en/products/hardware/modules) (ESP32). <br>
-Both of it's hardware designe and firmware code are open source licenced.
+Both of hardware designe and firmware code are open source licenced.
-You are free to use any outcome of this project.
+You are free to use any outcome from this project.
 And you are also free to modify hardware design and firmware code.<br>
 elflet will join your home net work with WiFi.
-Then elflet can controll home electronic devices through IR remote controll or Bluetooth LE.
+Then elflet can controll home electronic devices through IR remote controll protocol or Bluetooth LE.
 And this device can be behave as sensor node such as temperature sensor.<br>
 Unlike other similar products, elflet highly abstructs IR remote controll protocol.
 Therefore host-side software to collaborate with elflet is very easy to implement.